 Making extra payments will help keep you on top of your debt and pay it off faster.
 It will also help keep your credit utilization rate at a manageable level.

-However, it is important to note that paying ahead or making extra payments does not count toward your monthly payments.
-Even if you pay twice in March, you still have a minimum amount due in April.
+However, it is important to note that paying ahead or making extra payments does not carry over to future months – you’ll still need to make the minimum payment the following month.
+For example, even if you pay twice in March, you still have a minimum amount due in April.

 Pay Down Your Highest Balances

-While making all of your payments on time is vital to reaching the perfect credit score, you should focus all of your excess funds towards your accounts with the highest outstanding balance.
+While making all of your payments on time is vital to reaching the perfect credit score, you should focus all of your excess funds toward your accounts with the highest outstanding balance.

 Just like paying ahead, lowering your biggest debts will have a huge impact on your credit utilization score.
 The faster you pay off these debts, the less you will have to pay in interest fees.